mezdahun/PygameModelling22/README.md

 **At this point you are ready for the workshop!
 Happy coding!**

 ### During the Workshop
 1. You will have to start by activating your `venv` you have created during the preparation and start `jupyter` inside.
-2.
+Don't forget to replace the path in the command to the path where you have cloned the repo.

 On Linux/MacOS:
 ```bash
 # Move into the created/cloned directory